Pixtane/neverdown/README.md

 ## How to Experience the Magic

-1. Visit [Neverdown](https://rb.gy/7f1269) - Your portal to a world of wonders.
+1. Visit [Neverdown](https://rplg.co/4bde4260) - Your portal to a world of wonders.
 2. Click the enticing button that says "Change Background Color and Rickroll!" 🎉
 3. Enjoy the surprise! 😉

 ## Connect with Me

 Feel free to reach out, share your thoughts, or join the conversation.
 Let's make the internet a more colorful place together!
-Visit it in my [Reach page on the website](https://rb.gy/7f1269/#reach-me)
+Visit it in my [Reach page on the website](https://rplg.co/4bde4260/#reach-me)

 # Youtube channel
-I also made a youtube channel specifically for this project at https://rb.gy/7f1269/#youtube
+I also made a youtube channel specifically for this project at [click here](https://rplg.co/4bde4260/#youtube)

 Happy exploring! 🌍✨